37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 Couples opting for a modern, city-chic aesthetic should definitely consider loft space or rooftop wedding venues––2% of newlyweds selected one.
 These venues are usually the most popular in urban locations and provide a clean canvas, which allows couples and vendors to create a unique and personalized vibe with flowers and decor.
 Lofts, in particular, are typically indoor-only venues though some may offer outdoor space.

-If a unique wedding venue is what you're after, then a museum or art gallery may be just the space for your big day.
+If you love history, art and culture, then a museum or art gallery wedding venue may be just the space for your big day.
 Not all museums and galleries can accommodate private events, but some can.
 And while they may be pricey to rent, the dramatic and gorgeous spaces are worth it––2% of married couples in 2022 agreed.
 Who wouldn't like to enjoy dinner and dance in the shadow of a giant dinosaur skeleton?
 Guests may also be able to tour the museum or gallery's exhibits during cocktail hour, a definite bonus.
 Museum wedding venues are certainly special but be mindful of any rules or decor restrictions aimed at protecting their valuable pieces.

 You might not have given thought to this, but nightclubs or lounges aren't only acceptable for bach parties and wedding after-parties.
 The potential is endless with this trending wedding venue type since it can transform into a modern event space with the right lighting and decorations.
 Some of the best perks about nightclubs are the built-in dance floor, preapproved DJ, lounge seating, party lighting and decreased risk of having noise restrictions.

 During the height of the COVID-19 pandemic, many couples opted to marry at home.
-Backyard weddings are a little less common now since about 5% of wedding receptions took place at a private home, but they are certainly beloved for being intimate and personal.
-While hosting a backyard wedding might sound easy, it actually can be a pretty complex process, especially if you're hosting more than just a few guests.
+Backyard weddings are a little less common now since about 4% of wedding receptions took place at a private home, but they are certainly beloved for being intimate and personal.
+While hosting a VRBO house rental wedding might sound easy, it actually can be a pretty complex process, especially if you're hosting more than just a few guests.
 You'll likely need a full team of vendors, permits, tents, and even generators and outdoor kitchens.
 A wedding planner is an absolute must for at-home weddings.

 A public space, like a national park, can be a great location for a casual wedding.
 Outdoor space galore, areas for lovely wedding photos and more make for a very special event.
 While these spaces may seem low-key, you'll likely need to obtain a permit to host an event at a public park.
-But the affordability of hosting a park wedding may make up for it, which might be why 2% of couples used a park for their reception location in 2022.
+But the affordability of choosing a park wedding venue may make up for it, which might be why 4% of couples used a park for their reception location in 2022.

 Ranch wedding venues are ideal for couples who want to showcase their Western flair on the big day.
 Large expanses of land, wildflowers, cactuses and more highlight the natural beauty of the environment and can put you in the perfect position to do minimal decoration.
 There really are greener pastures with ranches since some offer all-inclusive wedding packages and lodging for your traveling guests.